-Following receipt of final government approval and publication in the March 14, 2015 edition of the Ontario Gazette, the transitional Council is pleased to announce that the Homeopathy Act, 2007 will be proclaimed on April 1, 2015.
+Following receipt of final government approval and publication in the March 14, 2015 edition of the Ontario Gazette, the Transitional Council for the College of Homeopaths of ontario was pleased to announce that the Homeopathy Act, 2007 was proclaimed on April 1, 2015.

 This momentous event represents the culmination of years spent developing a framework for the self-regulation of homeopathy.
 Accountability and public protection go hand in hand.
 It marks the beginning of a new phase for both the public and the profession.
 Sincere appreciation must go to the hundreds of stakeholders who have contributed to this process and will continue to do so.